oneapi-src/level-zero-spec/scripts/core/PROG.rst

         ${x}_physical_memory_handle_t hPhysicalAlloc;
         size_t physicalSize = align(allocationSize, pageSize);

-        ${x}ContextPhysicalCreate(hContext, hDevice, physicalSize, &hPhysicalAlloc);
+        ${x}PhysicalCreate(hContext, hDevice, physicalSize, &hPhysicalAlloc);

 Mapping Virtual Memory Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Reserved virtual memory pages can be mapped to physical memory using ${x}ContextVirtualMap.
+Reserved virtual memory pages can be mapped to physical memory using ${x}VirtualMap.
 An application can map the entire reserved virtual address range or can sparsely map the
 reserved virtual address range using one or more physical memory objects.
 Once mapped, the
 physical pages for a physical memory object can be faulted in for devices that support